datalad/datalad-metalad/tools/archive_metadata_validator/docs/archived-study-metadata-handbook.md

 - Date (optional): date of the publication

 ### Person Reference
-Person references are used in the dataset-element and in the publication element.
+Person references are used in the study-element, the dataset-element and in the publication element.
 They reference persons that are contained in the persons-list of the study-element.
 That means, person information is kept at a single place in MAS, i.e. in the persons list of the study element.
 Other places in MAS the require person information just refer to entries in this list.

 Entries in the persons list are referred to either by first and last name, or by an identifier.
 That is what the identifier entry in a person-element is used for.
 You can assign a unique (within the scope of the metadata file) value, for example: "dr.who",  and use this to refer to a person later.